What is a caesarean section?

 - The stitch in the skin is very fine and it takes approximately 2 weeks for the wound to strengthen – take care to protect the area when drying your tummy or bending down.

-- You’ll be given tight stockings and a daily blood-thinning injection to reduce risk of leg clots
+- You receive tight stockings and a daily blood-thinning injection to reduce risk of leg clots

 - Women usually stay in hospital for 5 nights after a caesarean section

-- I’m generally happy for you to start driving 4 weeks after CS, as long as you are fully recovered.
+- I’m generally happy for you to drive 3 weeks after CS, as long as you are fully recovered.
 However, many car insurance companies specify 6 weeks – don’t forget to check.

 Do you offer elective caesarean sections on maternal request?